ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Experiments

+As shown in Fig. \ref{fig:segmentation}, ESPADA produces boundaries that more closely align with human annotations, while DemoSpeedup often yields fragmented segments due to entropy fluctuations.
+Quantitatively, ESPADA achieves a substantially higher macro segment F1 IoU than DemoSpeedup (0.2609 vs.\ 0.1136 averaged across tasks).
+Similar improvements are observed on both tasks: 0.2848 vs.\ 0.1295 for \textit{Transfer Cube}, and 0.2369 vs.\ 0.0977 for \textit{Insertion}.

+This improved segmentation also translates to better early-phase interaction detection: in the initial contact-detection subtask, ESPADA achieves 91\% success compared to 87\% for the entropy-based baseline.

-\textbf{Long-Horizon Speedup and Sensitivity to Unstable Visual Scenes.} In BiGym, our method achieves significantly higher success rates than the simple 2× baseline (ACT: 66\%→73\%, DP: 47\%→60\%) while maintaining performance comparable to the original 1× policy and providing up to 2.3× acceleration.
-Interestingly, acceleration and task success were not inversely related; faster execution often improved success by reducing compounding errors and preventing drift into OOD states.
-While our approach performs on par with DemoSpeedup in most tasks, we still observe failures in some cases, likely due to unstable visual observations—often outside the object scene as the robot moves—which undermine gripper–object recognition and VLM semantic grounding.
-We leave it to future work to improve semantic grounding through more stable viewpoints and richer multimodal signals such as joint states and haptics.
+\textbf{Long-Horizon Speedup and Sensitivity to Unstable Visual Scenes.} In BiGym, our method achieves higher success rates than the simple 2× baseline (ACT: 66\%→73\%, DP: 47\%→60\%) while maintaining performance comparable to the original 1× policy and providing up to 2.3× acceleration.
+When measured using throughput (success rate × normalized execution speed), our approach achieves the highest values among all methods (ACT: \textbf{1.68}, DP: \textbf{1.20}), indicating the best trade-off between task success and execution efficiency.
+Interestingly, faster execution often improved success by reducing compounding errors and preventing drift into OOD states.
+We also include SAIL as an additional baseline; although it achieves strong compression in some tasks, its clustering-based segmentation yields lower success rates overall, highlighting the limitations of heuristic phase proxies in diverse manipulation scenarios.
+Finally, some failures appear to stem from unstable visual observations—often when the robot briefly moves outside the object scene—which can degrade gripper–object recognition and VLM grounding.
+We leave improving robustness through more stable viewpoints and richer multimodal signals (e.g., joint states or haptics) to future work.